Jefferson County Felon Sentenced for Federal Firearms Violation

 U.S. Attorney's Office, Eastern District of Texas

-BEAUMONT, Texas – A 27-year-old Beaumont, Texas man has been sentenced to federal prison for firearms violations in the Eastern District of Texas announced U.S. Attorney Joseph D. Brown today.
+BEAUMONT, Texas - A Beaumont man has been sentenced to federal prison for a firearms violation in the Eastern District of Texas, announced U.S. Attorney Brit Featherston today.

-Bernard James Bell pleaded guilty on July 23, 2019, to being a felon in possession of a firearm and was sentenced to 71 months in federal prison today by U.S. District Judge Marcia A. Crone.
+Edward Lee Simien, 43, pleaded guilty on Sep.
+9, 2022, to possession of a firearm by a prohibited person and was sentenced to 41 months in federal prison today by U.S. District Judge Marcia A. Crone.

 This case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Beaumont Police Department and prosecuted by Assistant U.S. Attorney Russell James.